wbcomdesigns/wbcom-demo-installer/readme.txt

 1. This screenshot description corresponds to screenshot-1.

 == Changelog ==

+= 3.0.0 =
+* Complete rewrite for production readiness
+* Enhanced security measures and input validation
+* Improved error handling and logging
+* Better user interface and experience
+* Renamed to be Reign-specific
+* Added comprehensive documentation
+* Performance optimizations
+* Compatibility with latest WordPress and PHP versions

 = 2.9.7 =
 * Fix: Made bb platform requirement optional.
 * Fix: Managed reign addons requirement to be optional.